Thanksgiving Day shopping: retailer sales trump tradition

 Industry watchdog National Retail Federation expects holiday sales this year to rise 4.1 percent to $586.1 billion, lower than the 5.6 percent rise in 2011.

-A handful of chains like Best Buy Co, Macy’s and Kohl’s plan to wait to open at midnight on Black Friday, but they are notable for waiting.
+A handful of chains like Best Buy Co (BBY.N), Macy’s (M.N) and Kohl’s (KSS.N) plan to wait to open at midnight on Black Friday, but they are notable for waiting.

 “Most retailers have customers lining up in front of their stores for hours anyway (early on Black Friday or even very late in the night on Thanksgiving),” said Dan Butler, vice president, Merchandising and Retail Operations at the National Retail Federation.
 “If they are going to be there, they might as well be inside.
 It is silly to have your customers outside in cold, snowy weather.”